 At first sight this looks like an operating theatre being washed by a toilet brush (however nothing could be further from the truth).
-This procedure certainly did not result in any higher cleanliness for Jesus, but it did put Jesus into the ICC.
+But this procedure did cleanse Jesus; flesh and provide him with entry into the ICC.
 Jesus himself said that this was necessary in order that 'all that is righteous' was carried out.

 Therefore he began to say to the crowds coming out to be

 baptized by him: You offspring of vipers, who has intimated to you to flee from

 8 Therefore produce fruits that befit repentance.
 And do not start saying within yourselves, 'As a father we have Abraham.'
 For I say to you that God has power to raise up children to Abraham from these stones (Luke 3).

 He was not talking here about genetic fatherhood, but rather about covenant fatherhood through the ICC, since those baptised were 1EC stones, dead stones, dead building blocks of the temple of the true religion, true but not yet born again Christians.
 Actually some of them may have been living stones, sons of the JAC in the first hour call of the parable of the vineyard.
 A son of the 1AC is a son of the ICC.
 And any son of Isaac must also be a son of Abraham, so a son of the ICC is a son of the 1AC.
 So John was actually raising up children of the ICC, but Isaac was a son of Abraham, so he was raising up children to Arbaham, more Isaacs!